Masswear/BeyondThresholds/Report/sliding_windows_simulation_final.md

 We simulated 50 data sets per sample size (350 in total) to assess impact of sample size on performance.
-Sample size did not have a substantial impact on overall clustering accuracy (Spearman’s Rho = 0.04, p-value = 0.5), and increased computational costs considerably.
+Sample size did not have a substantial impact on overall classification accuracy (Spearman’s Rho = 0.04, p-value = 0.5), and increased computational costs considerably.
 For the final analysis, we simulated 100 data sets with 1000 individuals and investigated 1040 different scenarios (4 adherence estimates, 26